plone/ansible.plone_server/README.md

     plone_client_max_memory: 800MB

-A size (suffix-multiplied using “KB”, “MB” or “GB”) that should be considered “too much”.
+A size (suffix-multiplied using "KB", "MB" or "GB") that should be considered "too much".
 If any Zope/Plone process exceeds this maximum, it will be restarted.
 Set to `0` for no memory monitoring.

 Defaults to `0` (turned off)